 Provide a valid weight limit for accurate shipping rate calculation

 It’s necessary to mention the correct weight limits for your products for accurate shipping rate calculation.
 If you have entered an invalid format, let’s say 3,3 lbs then the plugin would not calculate and display the shipping methods.
-Moreover, WooCommerce does not support this format and only let you enter dot(.) and nothing else.
+Moreover, WooCommerce does not support this format and only lets you enter dot(.) and nothing else.

 Another parameter that’s quite important when it comes to displaying correct shipping rates is cart quantity.
-Similar to product weight limit, it’s equally important to make sure that the quantity slabs have correct limits.
-Otherwise, customers won’t be able to see the your desired shipping methods on the cart/checkout page.
+Similar to the product weight limit, it’s equally important to make sure that the quantity slabs have correct limits.
+Otherwise, customers won’t be able to see your desired shipping methods on the cart/checkout page.

 You can read the guide on WooCommerce Shipping costs based on quantity to understand this concept better.

 We hope this article would have helped you solve the ‘There are no shipping methods available’ error message.
-We also showed you how the WooCommerce Table Rate Shipping plugin helps you set up the desired shipping methods prices on your WooCommerce store.
+We also showed you how the WooCommerce Table Rate Shipping plugin helps you set up the desired shipping methods and prices on your WooCommerce store.

 If you need any help setting up WooCommerce shipping on your store then feel free to Contact PluginHive Customer Support.